tankiet14102001/Arduino-Act-and-Sense-via-CAN/README.md

 # Arduino-Act-and-Sense-via-CAN
-Control something on CAN on Arduino R4
+An example of using CAN messages on Arduino R4 with the CAN transceiver.